Random Abstract Cell Complexes: An Approximate Algorithm for Sampling -Cells on a Graph

-Given the desired target sampling probability $P_l$, the occurence probability $\rho_c$, and number of sampled trees $s$, we can calculate the selection probability $\rho'_c$ as follows.
-Note, that each cycle $c$ has an independent probability of $\rho_c\rho'_c$ to be selected from each of the $s$ spanning trees.
+For this, we sample $s$ spanning trees as described above.
+Given the list of tuples $(u, v, \lca(u,v), \appr \rho_c)$ for each spanning tree $T$, we calculate $|c|= \depth(u) + \depth(v) - 2\cdot\depth(\lca(u,v)) + 1$.
+Then, the algorithm selects each cell with probability $q_c$ s.t. the overall probability is $P_l$.
+Each cycle $c$ has an independent probability of $\rho_cq_c$ to be selected from each of the $s$ spanning trees (and is only returned once if sampled multiple times).
 Hence we obtain the relationship:

-We remark that the above equation only has a valid solution for $1-\sqrt[s]{1-P_l} < \rho_c$, i.e., only for sufficiently small target probabilities $P_l$ or sufficiently large $s$.
-Otherwise, $\rho'_c$ could become greater than $1$.
-Since this occurs when the number of sampled trees is too low, we call this behavior \textit{undersampling}.
-Also note that the sampled cells may be correlated, if we end up sampling multiple cells from the same spanning tree.
+This equation only has a valid solution for $1-\sqrt[s]{1-P_l} < \rho_c$, i.e., only for sufficiently small target probabilities $P_l$ or sufficiently large $s$.
+This is closely related to the practical limit that spanning trees have w.r.t. the cycle lenghts they sample.

-As the occurcene probability is still expensive to compute, we introduce two levels of approximations: a more accurate estimation denoted via tilde, and a less accurate estimation with two tildes.
-For example, $\rho_c$ is approximated by $\est{\rho}_c$ or $\appr{\rho}_c$, respectively.
-In line with our original RCC model, the approximation assumes that the graph was sampled from ER graph with (known) probability $p$.
-If the graph is given and $p$ is not known, our approximation uses the maximum likelihood estimation $p\approx{}m/\binom{n}{2}$.

-\subheading{Probability $\rho_c$ of cycles being induced by uniform spanning trees.} To determine the selection probability $\rho'_c$ in accordance with the target probability $P_l$, we have to estimate the occurence probability $\rho_c$.
-Each cycle $c$ is induced by a spanning tree if and only if it includes any path consisting of all but one edge of $c$.
-For each of these paths, we can calculate the probability of it being included in a uniform spanning tree via a so-called Laplacian Random Walk~\cite{lyklema1986laplacian}.
-Since this walk is computationally expensive to calculate, we approximate the probability through multiple steps, most notably by approximating the 1-skeleton with the expected graph where each edge has weight $p$, and by approximating some node degrees with the expected degree.
-The full derivation of the formulae below can be found in \cref{app:approximation}.
-We denote the degree of $w$ by $d(w)$.